mluukkai/WebPalvelinohjelmointi2023/english/week8.md

 <% end %>
 ```

 The `turbo_frame="_top"` signifies that Turbo should break out of the frame and replace the entire page with the opened link.
-As seen from the earlier examples we can also use an id of another Turbo Frame here, in which case Turbo would attempt to replace that specific frame.
+As seen from the earlier examples we can also use an ID of another Turbo Frame here, in which case Turbo would attempt to replace that specific frame.

 We also notice that the URL remains unchanged when navigating between pages, and using the browser's back button may lead to unexpected results.
 We can easily address this by promoting our Turbo Actions into visits: